SamMajumder/SARASWATI/README.md

 For support, feedback, or inquiries, please reach out to the SARASWATI development team at [sambadimajumder@gmail.com](mailto:sambadimajumder@gmail.com).
 We are dedicated to improving the tool and fostering a vibrant community around data sonification.

 ## Acknowledgments

+A big thanks to the developers of the Python packages that were used to create this tool.
+This work would not be possible without the hard work of these amazing Python developers.

+Thank you so much:

+    - **pandas & numpy**:
+      - McKinney, W. (2010).
+Data Structures for Statistical Computing in Python.
+In *Proceedings of the 9th Python in Science Conference*.
+      - Harris, C. R., Millman, K. J., van der Walt, S. J., et al. (2020).
+Array programming with NumPy. *Nature*, 585(7825), 357–362. https://doi.org/10.1038/s41586-020-2649-2

+    - **pretty_midi**:
+      - Colin Raffel and Daniel P. W. Ellis.
+(2014).
+Intuitive Analysis, Creation and Manipulation of MIDI Data with pretty_midi.
+In *Late-Breaking Demo Session of the 15th International Society for Music Information Retrieval Conference*.

+    - **music21**:
+      - Cuthbert, M. S., & Ariza, C. (2010). music21: A Toolkit for Computer-Aided Musicology and Symbolic Music Data.
+In *Proceedings of the 11th International Society for Music Information Retrieval Conference*.

+    - **PyTorch & torchaudio**:
+      - Paszke, A., Gross, S., Massa, F., et al. (2019).
+PyTorch: An Imperative Style, High-Performance Deep Learning Library.
+In *Advances in Neural Information Processing Systems 32*.
+      - Vincent, J., & Bittner, R. M. (2021). torchaudio: Building Blocks for Audio and Speech Processing. *GitHub repository*. https://github.com/pytorch/audio

+    - **TensorFlow**:
+      - Abadi, M., Agarwal, A., Barham, P., et al. (2016).
+TensorFlow: Large-Scale Machine Learning on Heterogeneous Distributed Systems. *arXiv preprint arXiv:1603.04467*. https://www.tensorflow.org/

+    - **audiocraft & MusicGen**:
+      - Copet, J., Kreuk, F., Gat, I., Remez, T., Kant, D., Synnaeve, G., Adi, Y., & Défossez, A. (2023).
+Simple and Controllable Music Generation.
+In *Proceedings of the Thirty-seventh Conference on Neural Information Processing Systems*.